Welcome

 Providers:

 > Providers know that patient care is broadly and consistently covered, using standard payment rates.
 This simplifies their lives – no long hours on billing and prior authorizations.
-No moral hazard.
+No moral injury.

 > Providers use a standard drug formulary, and standard or at least well-integrated electronic health records.
 Again, simplicity … enhancing their clinical focus.